yinchi/k8s-demo/helm/postgres.md

 ## Setup

-To start, create folder `mnt/` in the current directory, then create `passwords.secret.yaml` to store your login details:
+To start, create folder `mnt/` in the `postgres` directory, then create `passwords.secret.yaml` to store your login details:

 ```yaml
 apiVersion: v1